blawson69/PurseStrings/README.md

 * 30:0:0:4:0

 ### Party Members
 You can add characters to a Party Members list which persists across sessions.
 This makes the distribution of loot easy, as it eliminates the need for selecting multiple tokens.
-Giving individual characters money still requires that the character(s) token be selected.
+This only applies to the use of the `--dist` command.
+Giving individual characters money still requires that the character(s) token(s) be selected.

 ### Merchants Setup
 Merchants are characters you have set up with PurseStrings that have items to sell.
 To create an inventory of items, follow the instructions below.